-Join Sally Norred for an in-depth discussion in this video What is a webinar?, part of Webinar Fundamentals.
+Join Sally Norred for an in-depth discussion in this video What is a webinar?, part of Learning to Run Webinars.

 - [Voiceover] Let's get clear about the definition of the term Webinar.
 The word Webinar is short for Web-based Seminar.
 A Webinar is a presentation, a lecture, or a workshop delivered over the web.
 It incorporates audio and visual elements as well as audience interaction.
 Webinars allow organizations to deliver their message to hundreds of people at the same time, across geographic boundaries.
 This flexible delivery model has made Webinars an increasingly popular way for businesses to connect presentations and training events.
 Let's talk about how Webinars are different from Webcasts.